Equal Opportunities Committee

 Members: em.
 Univ.Prof.
 Dr. Josef AFF, Univ.Prof.
 Dr. Christoph BEZEMEK (chair), PDin Dr.in Dragana DAMJANOVIC, Dr. Klaus MAYR, LL.M., DDr.in Regina PREHOFER, Dr.in Sabine WAGNER-STEINRIGL

 Substitute members: Ass.Prof.in Dr.in Renate BUBER, Univ.Prof.
 Dr. Raimund BOLLENBERGER, Univ.Prof.in Dr.in Eva EBERHARTINGER, LL.M., ao.
 Univ.Prof.
-Dr. Richard GAMAUF, Dr. Patrick SEGALLA, Univ.Prof.in Dr.in Sarah SPIEKERMANN
+Dr. Richard GAMAUF, Dr. Patrick SEGALLA, Univ.Prof.in Dr.in Sarah SPIEKERMANN-HOFF

-(The arbitration commission for the term until 2017 was constituted on 12 December 2016)
+(The arbitration commission for the term until 2019 was constituted in 2017.)